MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ```

 ### -ReportJunkToCustomizedAddress
-The ReportJunkToCustomizedAddress parameter specifies whether to send user reported messages to the reporting mailbox in the Microsoft integrated reporting experience.
+The ReportJunkToCustomizedAddress parameter specifies whether to send user reported messages (from Outlook using Microsoft or third-party reporting tools) to the reporting mailbox as part of the Microsoft integrated reporting experience.
 Valid values are:

 - $true: User reported messages are sent to the reporting mailbox.
 - $false: User reported messages are not sent to the reporting mailbox.

 You can't use this parameter by itself.
 You need to specify the same value for the ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameters in the same command.

-You specify the email address of the reporting mailbox using the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.

-Use the EnableReportToMicrosoft parameter to specify whether user reported messages are also sent to Microsoft.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.

 ```yaml
 Type: Boolean